prabhuomkar/smriti/docs/docs/dev-guide/contribution.md

 - Use automated testing to catch bugs early.
 - Be responsive to community feedback and engage with users.
 - Continuously improve the project with new features and bug fixes.

+## Pull Request Checklist

+- Followed the style guidelines of this project
+- Performed self-review of my code
+- Commented the code, particularly in hard-to-understand areas
+- Made corresponding changes to the documentation
+- New changes generate no new warnings
+- Added tests that prove your fix is effective or that the feature works
+- New and existing unit tests pass locally with your changes
+- Any dependent changes have been merged and published in downstream modules

 ## Testing